Cony High School

 Cony High School is a public school located in Augusta, Maine, United States that educates students from Grades 9 to 12.
 Cony draws its students from Augusta, as well as the surrounding communities of Chelsea, China, Jefferson, Palermo, Somerville, Vassalboro, Whitefield, and Windsor.

-The school's origins are in the Cony Female Academy, which was founded in 1816 by Daniel Cony to provide free education to orphans and other girls under the age of 16.
+The school's origins are in the Cony Female Academy, which was founded in 1815 by Daniel Cony, and originally opened in 1816, to provide free education to orphans and other girls under the age of 16.
 The school later expanded into a co-ed high school.
 In the fall of 2006, the city of Augusta opened a new Cony High School adjacent to the Capital Area Technical Center on Pierce Drive.
 Three years later, it was consolidated with local middle schools, and currently serves grades 7-12.

 The new building is architecturally linked to the design of the Old Cony High School building which featured a wedge-shaped flatiron design.
 The flatiron building has been preserved as a building of historical significance and is in the National Register of Historic Places in Maine.

 As of 2018–19 enrollment for Cony High is approximately 680 students.

 Academics and rankings

-In the 2020 US News & World Report (based on results for the 2017–2018 academic year), Cony High School was ranked between 47 and 83 among ranked high schools in the state and between 13,345 and 17,792 of ranked schools nationally.
-The school's mathematics proficiency rating was 26%, its reading proficiency rating was 42%, and its graduation rate was 79%, well below the state average of 87%.
+In the 2020 U.S. News & World Report (based on data from the 2017–2018 academic year), Cony High School was ranked between 47 and 83 among high schools in the state and between 13,345 and 17,792 nationally.
+The school's mathematics proficiency rating was 26%, reading proficiency was 42%, and its graduation rate was 79%, well below the state average of 87%.